HdrHistogram/HdrHistogram_py/README.rst

      histogram = HdrHistogram(1, 60 * 60 * 1000, 2)

+By default counters are 64-bit while 16 or 32-bit counters can be specified (word_size option set to 2 or 4).
+Note that counter overflow is not tested in this version so be careful when using smaller counter sizes.

-Once created it is easy to add values to it:
+Once created it is easy to add values to a histogram:

 .. code::